Agile Reinforcement Learning through Separable Neural Architecture and Applications: Anytime Performance

 For \textbf{Acrobot}, SPAN demonstrates superior performance at every checkpoint with remarkably consistent improvement.
 The 25\% checkpoint comparison is particularly striking: SPAN achieves -223±178 versus MLPs at -430±145, a 63\% reduction in policy quality gap.
 Even at 10\%, SPAN shows modestly better mean performance with slightly higher variance, suggesting more exploratory but ultimately more successful learning dynamics.
 Final convergence maintains SPAN's advantage: -104±93 versus -216±193, representing both better final performance and 52\% variance reduction.

-Table~\ref{tab:anytime_mujoco} presents anytime performance on Hopper, InvertedPendulum, and HalfCheetah.
-Across all MuJoCo tasks substantially more complex than classic control SPAN demonstrates faster learning, more stable convergence, and dramatically reduced training variance.
+Table~\ref{tab:anytime_mujoco} presents anytime performance on Hopper, InvertedPendulum, walker2d and HalfCheetah.
+Across all MuJoCo tasks which is substantially more complex than classic control, SPAN demonstrates faster learning, more stable convergence, and dramatically reduced training variance.

 \textbf{Hopper} exemplifies SPAN's advantages on complex continuous control.
 From 10\% onward, SPAN maintains performance advantages that compound through training.
-The 50\% checkpoint reveals the critical difference: SPAN achieves 2213±1208 (84\% of final performance) while MLPs reach only 726±386 (119\% of final, actually exceeding final performance, indicating training instability).
+The 50\% checkpoint reveals the critical difference: SPAN achieves 2213±1208 (88\% of final performance) while MLPs reach only 726±386 (29\% of final, actually exceeding final performance, indicating training instability).
 MLP performance degrades after 50\%, dropping from 925±643 at 75\% to 611±431 at convergence, suggesting policy collapse or catastrophic forgetting.
 In contrast, SPAN shows monotonic improvement with final performance of 2647±971 a 4.3× advantage over MLPs' 611±431.
 For practitioners, this means SPAN delivers usable policies at every checkpoint while MLPs risk complete failure.

 \textbf{InvertedPendulum} demonstrates SPAN's reliability through unprecedented stability.
 At 25\% budget, SPAN achieves 953±212 already 95\% of optimal (expert baseline: 1000) while MLPs reach only 431±478 (43\% of optimal).
 By 75\%, SPAN achieves perfect performance with zero variance (1000±0), maintaining this through 95\% before minor degradation at final checkpoint (975±113).
 MLPs never achieve consistent convergence, with final performance of 571±432 and persistent high variance indicating roughly half of training runs fail completely.
 This reliability difference is critical for production deployments where consistent performance across random seeds is essential.